eps1lon/actions-label-merge-conflict/README.md

 This actions achieve this with minimal noise (no comment bloat) by adding a label to a PR if it has merge conflicts.
 This means the author has a single overview of which PRs need a rebase by using their list of created PRs.
 At the same time the maintainer has a simple filter for PRs that have merge conflicts.

+When action triggered by `pull_request_target` hook, only this PR would be processed.
+If it's triggered by `push` hook, all open PR\s would be processed
 ### Motivation

 - [isaacs/github#224: Notify when merge conflict arises](https://github.com/isaacs/github/issues/224)